yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

       const seed = 'ASFITGPSD9ASDFKRWE...';

-      // Local node to connect to;
+      // Local node to connect to
       const provider = 'http://<node-url>:14265';

       const account = createAccount({
             seed,
             provider,

-            // How far to go for the tip selection.
+            // How far back in the Tangle to start the tip selection
-            // Defaults to 3.
             depth: 3,

-            // Default is 9 on devnet.
+            // The minimum weight magnitude is 9 on the Devnet
             minWeightMagnitude: 9,

-            // How long to wait before the next attachment round.
+            // How long to wait before the next attachment round
             delay: 1000 * 30,

-            // Specifies at which depth attached transactions are
+            // The depth at which transactions are no longer promotable
-            // no longer promotable.
-            // Those transactions are automatically re-attached.
+            // Those transactions are automatically re-attached
-            // Defaults to 6.
-            maxDepth: 6,
+            maxDepth: 6
       });
       ```

-4. **Optional:** Pass a **`persistenceAdapter`** factory to your account.
+4. **Optional:** Pass a `persistenceAdapter` factory to your account.
 This adapter creates a local database object to which the account can save the seed state.
 By default, the local database is saved in the root of the project.
 You can change the path to the local database in the `persistencePath` field.

       ```js
       const { createPersistenceAdapter }  = require('@iota/persistence-adapter-level')